asawegelius/AngularAWTemplate/README.md

 ```

 ### Resource Service
 The *ResourceService* is a service that provides a generic way to interact with RESTful API endpoints.
-It uses the Angular HttpClient to make HTTP requests and handles errors and retries automatically.
+It uses the Angular HttpClient to make HTTP requests and handles errors automatically.

 It has an abstract method *getResourceUrl()*.
 The API services that extends *ResourceService* overrides this method so it returns the URL to use.